Author resource center

 Promote your book tirelessly!
 Part of building your audience is having a steady flow of content and communication.
 Social media, websites, newsletters, and blogs are all great ways to garner interest and stay in touch.
 Mention your book and add the link to it:

 Keep in mind that Amazon is usually the easiest way for your readers to purchase your book, but there are active resellers in many parts of the world.
-Contact us if you’d like a recommendation for a reseller in a particular country.
+Contact your editor if you’d like a recommendation for a reseller in a particular country.

 Prerelease promotion